CP-Agent: Agentic Constraint Programming: Agentic Python Coder

 \subsection{Architecture}

-The coding agent's simplicity, with just a few hundred lines of code, is achieved by leveraging powerful Python libraries that provide the essential infrastructure for code execution and agent orchestration.

-\textbf{IPython kernel}~\cite{Perez2007} provides the persistent execution environment.
-The kernel maintains state across multiple code executions, allowing variables, functions, and imports to remain accessible throughout a session.
-This persistence supports iterative development, enabling the agent to incrementally build upon previous computations without re-executing entire code blocks, thereby accelerating the development and testing of constraint models.
+\paragraph{Virtual execution space} Unlike software engineering agents, which navigate complex file trees, we do not maintain multiple files; instead, development is focused on a single file.
+We process development, refinement, and execution in a virtual space provided by the IPython kernel~\cite{Perez2007}, which runs as a subprocess.
+The kernel provides a persistent state across multiple code executions.
+This guarantees that variables, functions, and imports remain accessible throughout a session and enables rapid hypothesis testing without file I/O overhead.
+The agent proceeds in rounds, and each round consists of code manipulation followed by immediate feedback via the Read--Eval--Print Loop (REPL).
+This design is well-suited for developing constraint programming models and similar focused generation tasks.

-\textbf{LangGraph}~\cite{LangGraph2024} orchestrates the agent's workflow.
-This framework enables the development of stateful agents by providing durable execution and comprehensive memory management.
-It facilitates the implementation of the ReAct framework by supporting interleaved reasoning and acting processes, allowing the agent to dynamically interact with external environments and refine outputs through iterative cycles.
+The ReAct agent is implemented using LangGraph modules.
+LangGraph provides an important link between workflow management and durable execution, enabling the development of stateful agents.
+This even prevails when we consider the ReAct pattern~\cite{Yao2023} as interleaved reasoning and acting, which allows the agent to interact with the execution environment and adjust solutions through iterative cycles.

-The agent consists of three main components: the ReAct loop controller, a tool suite for code manipulation and execution, and an elaborate project prompt.
-The ReAct loop manages the iterative cycle of reasoning about the task, selecting and executing tools, and observing results until the agent produces a final solution.
+We will now explain the details of each component: the \emph{ReAct} loop controller, which implements the reasoning-action cycle (using LangGraph~\cite{LangGraph2024}); three \emph{tools} the agent can call; and a \emph{project prompt} that provides domain-specific guidance.
+In each iteration of the ReAct loop, the agent reasons about the task, selects and executes tools, and observes results until a final solution is obtained and saved to a file (Figure~\ref{fig:react}).